Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 }
 ```

-1. Create a new class implementing the Interface `Altinn.App.Core.Features.IProcessTaskEnd` you can name and place this class wherever you like, but as a suggestion you can create and place it in the folder `App/logic/TaskProcessors` and name the file TaskProcessor.
+1. Create a new class implementing the Interface `Altinn.App.Core.Features.IProcessTaskEnd`.
+You can name and place this class wherever you like, but as a suggestion you can create and place it in the folder `App/logic/TaskProcessors` and name the file TaskProcessor.
     The class should look something like this after the interface is implemented:
     ```csharp
     using System.Threading.Tasks;